fm1randa/magigliere/README.md

 With more time, I would:

 - Add responsive mobile UI
-- Remove unnecessary scroll from characters page
+- Remove unnecessary horizontal scroll from characters page
 - Implement better filtering
 - Add a visual indicator for favorite characters on the character list
 - Improve preferences page UI with house images